RyanZim/postcss-repl/README.md

 * PostCSS for CSS (of course!)
 * Browserify for bundling

+Please ensure you're using npm v5 or higher when working on this project.
+We have the `package-lock.json` committed to version control, please keep it up-to-date.
+(If you use `nvm`, you can just run `nvm use` in the project directory to get the correct version).

 We use prettier for code formatting, please run `npm run format` before committing and pushing.

 Please open an issue before making huge changes.